 Can I buy extra items at the market?
 Yes!
-For the 2018 season our Member Market will be open during share pick up for members to purchase meat, eggs, dairy and produce in addition to their share.
+For the 2019 season our Member Market will be open during share pick up hours and our extra harvest will be available for sale.

 How do I know if the FarmShare Program will be a good fit for me?
 Our members come to the farm from a variety of backgrounds and stages in their lives, but they all value good food, enjoy trying new foods, and set aside time each day to cook.
 They value learning about the farm and testing out new recipes.
 They value their health and recognize the importance of nutrient dense foods in their diet.
 They value developing a relationship with their farmer so that they can become more informed consumers.
 In our experience, people that have very busy schedules or enjoy only specific foods usually prefer to shop at the grocery store or farmers market.

 What if I can’t use my entire share?
 You are always welcome to send a friend or neighbor to pick up your share or a portion of your share.
 We also maintain a list of families in need and regularly make donations to the Food Pantry, if you would like us to donate your unneeded share items to someone in need.
 Fresh food is ALWAYS appreciated by those in our local community and nothing at the farm goes to waste.